 - Paratus Primary School

 We are extremely proud of what we have accomplished with these competitions since 2011.
 Thousands of entries, hundreds of finalists, more than 20 judges, more than 150 charity events, hundreds of media publications, television coverage, live-streaming at our Gala events and 14 winners later, we made the decision to end the competition on a high note.
-To remain fresh and current we decided to bring our loyal COPPERSTONE audiences a new venture through COPPERSTONE House, to expand the very popular Talent Search SA competition and to start a brand new competition called The Search, which will launch in May 2019.
+To remain fresh and current we decided to bring our loyal COPPERSTONE audiences a new venture through COPPERSTONE House, and to expand our very popular Talent Search SA competition.
+We are also hard at work to launch a brand-new world-first national competition next year, which will launch in May 2020.

 Our current HUMANITARIAN of the Year, Erica Pienaar, will continue her charity and humanitarian work during her reign, and will, like most of our previous winners, remain part of the COPPERSTONE family.

 The current HUMANITARIAN, Erica Pienaar from Cape Town, was one of the founding members of Princess Project twelve years ago.
 The Princess Project assists young girls and boys to attend their matric farewell.
 What started off as a small project, evolved into a nationwide project with branches across South Africa, working on a daily basis to assist as many girls and boys to make their most special event during their school-years unforgettable.
 This is the one evening every matriculant should feel like a prince or a princess.
 Erica is also committed to helping grade 12 learners, showing them that with hard work, comes success.
 Her caring and selfless nature was one of the reasons she received the last HUMANITARIAN of the Year title.